Looking back, as to how I became a photographer is somewhat of a blur to me. As you can see, my skills needed to be developed (ok, puns intended).

 My passion is food and still life photography.
-I enjoy capturing priceless moments from portraits to weddings.
+I also enjoy capturing priceless moments from portraits to weddings.
 Lastly, because photography is my life, and my life is photography; I enjoy working on personal projects of my own!
 Currently, one that involves having fish as my housemates!

 Past Clients Include